Nancy Harvey, LMSW

 Senior Vice President for Development

 Janet Rosenberg manages all external communications and donor relations, including foundation, corporate, government and individual support.
 Her previous experience includes annual and capital fund raising at the Council on Foreign Relations and DOROT.
-She has a B.A. from Trinity College and M.A. from the University of Connecticut.
+She is a graduate of Trinity College.

 Alexandra Webb, LCSW